 Medicare Part D is a specific type of private, government-regulated prescription drug plan that works with your Medicare coverage.
 You’re eligible to enroll in a Part D plan if you receive Medicare upon turning 65.
 You’re also able to enroll if you sign up for Medicare due to a disability.
 If you delay getting Part D coverage for a while because you already had a group health plan that covered prescription drugs, you can apply for Part D when your existing coverage ends.

-In 2020, the average Medicare beneficiary will have a choice of 28 plans.1 Nationwide, the base premium for Part D coverage is about $32 a month.
+In 2021, the average Medicare beneficiary will have a choice of 57 plans.1 Nationwide, the base premium for Part D coverage is about $38 a month.
 But Medicare Part D coverage details – including formularies and participating pharmacies – vary between plans.
-Each plan also sets its own copayments, premiums, and deductible (no more than $435 per month in 2020).
+Each plan also sets its own copayments, premiums, and deductible (no more than $480 in 2022).

 Disappearing Donut Hole